This post may contain affiliate links. If you purchase through these links, we may earn a small commission at no additional cost to yourself.

 Pros of Envirotiles Rubber Tiles

 - There are grooves on the underside of the tiles that allow for airflow and water to pass through.
 I can tell you from experience that having grooves on the underside is a much needed feature.
-I have a rubber mat at a side entrance to my house that has had underlying moisture problems if I fail to temporarily move it from time to time.
-Maybe I should just get rid of it and get a couple of envirotiles instead.

 - Envirotiles are made in Canada and right here in the U.S. (Dalton, GA).
 You’ve got to support domestic industries, whenever possible.
 This sort of qualifies under that category because some of it is Georgian-made.